-Parrots are linked to pirates mostly due to fiction.
 In Robert Louis Stevenson’s Treasure Island, the titillating character of Long John Silver had a pet parrot.
 Because the book was so famous, the following stories incorporated the established stereotypes.

-In reality, Long John Silver’s parrot was simply a nod to the thriving parrot trade of the 18th century.
+In reality, Long John Silver’s parrot was a nod to the thriving parrot trade of the 18th century.
 During this time, pirates would steal and sell parrots but rarely kept them as pets.

-However, most kept parrots as cargo to sell later, like the rest of their stolen merchandise.
+Most kept parrots as cargo to sell later, like the rest of their stolen merchandise.